 In addition, a notary public term starts with the commencement date stated in the commission packet issued by the California Secretary of State.

 Learn more today.
 Check out “What’s in a Commission Packet” for more information.

 Notary public commissions are issued through the secretary of state.

-Each candidate has a “term of office”.
-This term of office is for 4 years.
+Each candidate has a “term of office.”
+This term of office is for four years.

-As a notary, you have 4 years to operate, then you must renew.
+As a notary, you have four years to operate; then you must renew.

-Within those 4 years, you’re free to operate throughout California in whichever county you would like.
+Within those four years, you can operate throughout California in whichever county you want.